-The author resides in Wisconsin with her husband of thirty-four years.
-They have two grown children and three grandchildren “so far.”
-In her free time, she enjoys spending weekends at her family’s 100-year-old vintage “up north” cottage just south of the Porcupine Mountains in Michigan’s Upper Peninsula.
-The author’s next title, Where the Hammock Hangs, due for release in late 2015, celebrates Pennington’s seven summers beside the waters.
+The author resides in Wisconsin with her husband of thirty-nine years.
+They have two grown children and four grandchildren “so far.”
+In her free time, she enjoys spending weekends at her family’s 100-year-old vintage “up north” cottage (CLICK HERE FOR PHOTOS) just south of the Porcupine Mountains in Michigan’s Upper Peninsula.
+The author’s next title, Where the Hammock Hangs, due for release in 2020, celebrates Pennington’s first seven summers beside the waters.
 The book includes extensive history on Lake Superior’s lighthouses, sunken ships, copper mines, logging camps, and lodges.